Arik Armstead: 2017 season

-During Week 2 against the Seattle Seahawks, Armstead recorded his first and only full sack of the season on Russell Wilson during the 12–9 road loss.
+During Week 2 against the Seahawks, Armstead recorded his first and only full sack of the season on Russell Wilson during the 12–9 road loss.

 On October 17, 2017, Armstead was placed on injured reserve after suffering a broken hand in Week 6.
 He finished his third season with 16 combined tackles (eight solo), 1.5 sacks, and a pass deflection in six games.

 2018 season

 On April 30, 2018, the 49ers picked up the fifth-year option on Armstead's contract.

-During Week 3 against the Kansas City Chiefs, Armstead recorded his first sack of the season on Patrick Mahomes during the 38–27 road loss.
+During Week 3 against the Kansas City Chiefs, he recorded his first sack of the season on Patrick Mahomes during the 38–27 road loss.

-In Week 7 against the Los Angeles Rams, Armstead recorded a season high five tackles and sacked Jared Goff once during the 39–10 loss.
+In Week 7 against the Rams, Armstead recorded a season high five tackles and sacked Jared Goff once during the 39–10 loss.

-In the next game against the Arizona Cardinals, Armstead sacked rookie quarterback Josh Rosen once during the 18–15 road loss.
+In the next game against the Cardinals, Armstead sacked rookie quarterback Josh Rosen once during the 18–15 road loss.

 Armstead finished the season with 48 tackles (33 solo) and three sacks in 16 games and starts.

 2019 season

 During the season-opener against the Tampa Bay Buccaneers, Armstead recorded his first sack of the season on Jameis Winston during the 31–17 road victory.
 Two weeks later against the Pittsburgh Steelers, he forced a fumble on James Conner which was recovered by DeForest Buckner late in the fourth quarter to help seal a 24–20 win.
-During Week 6 against the Los Angeles Rams, Armstead recorded a season high 6 tackles, half a sack on Jared Goff, and recovered a fumble lost by Goff during the 20–7 road victory.
+During Week 6 against the Rams, Armstead recorded a season high 6 tackles, half a sack on Jared Goff, and recovered a fumble lost by Goff during the 20–7 road victory.
 In the next game against the Washington Redskins, he sacked Case Keenum once during the 9–0 road victory.
 With that sack, Armstead set a new single season career high of 3.5 sacks.

 The following week against the Carolina Panthers, Armstead sacked Kyle Allen twice during the 51–13 win.
-Two weeks later against the Seattle Seahawks on Monday Night Football, he sacked Russell Wilson 1.5 times during the 27–24 overtime loss.
+Two weeks later against the Seahawks on Monday Night Football, he sacked Russell Wilson 1.5 times during the 27–24 overtime loss.
 During Week 12 against the Green Bay Packers on Sunday Night Football, Armstead sacked Aaron Rodgers twice during the 37–8 win.

 The 2019 season was a breakout season for Armstead.
 He recorded 54 tackles (32 solo), a team-leading 10 sacks, two forced fumbles, and a fumble recovery in 16 games and starts.
 He also ranked second on the 49ers regarding tackles for loss.

-Armstead made his playoff debut in the NFC Divisional Round of the playoffs against the Minnesota Vikings.
+Armstead made his playoff debut in the National Football Conference (NFC) Divisional Round of the playoffs against the Vikings.
 During the game, Armstead sacked Kirk Cousins once in the 27–10 win.
 In the NFC Championship Game against the Packers, he sacked Aaron Rodgers once during the 37–20 win.
-In Super Bowl LIV against the Kansas City Chiefs, Armstead recorded three tackles during the 31–20 loss.
+In Super Bowl LIV against the Chiefs, Armstead recorded three tackles during the 31–20 loss.